pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual/sections/using-pulsar/sections/basic-customization.md

 keeping Pulsar on a USB drive or a cloud storage platform that syncs folders to different machines, like Dropbox.
 Pulsar is in Portable Mode when there is a directory named .pulsar sibling to the directory in which the pulsar executable <!--TODO: Check if this is still true in Pulsar-->
 file lives.
-For example, the installed Atom directory can be placed into a Dropbox folder next to a .pulsar folder.
+For example, the installed Pulsar directory can be placed into a Dropbox folder next to a .pulsar folder.

 ![Portable mode directory structure](@images/atom/portable-mode-folder.png)

-With such a setup, Atom will use the same Home directory with the same settings for any machine with this directory syncronized/plugged in.
+With such a setup, Pulsar will use the same Home directory with the same settings for any machine with this directory syncronized/plugged in.

 ##### Moving to Portable Mode